docker/docs/docker-for-mac/edge-release-notes.md

   - Filesharing settings are now stored in settings.json
   - Daemon restart button has been moved to settings / Reset Tab
   - Display various component versions in About box
-  - Better VM state handling & error messsages in case of VM crashes
+  - Better VM state handling & error messages in case of VM crashes

 ### Docker Community Edition 17.11.0-ce-mac40 2017-11-22